Kali River goonch attacks

-The Kali River goonch attacks were a series of fatal attacks on humans believed to be perpetrated by a goonch weighing 90 kg in three villages on the banks of the Kali River in India and Nepal, between 1998 and 2007.
-This is the subject of a TV documentary aired on 22 October 2008, as well as an episode about the Kali River goonch attacks on the Animal Planet series River Monsters.
+The Kāli River goonch attacks were a series of fatal attacks on humans believed to be perpetrated by a goonch weighing 90 kg in three villages on the banks of the Kāli River in India and Nepal, between 1998 and 2007.
+Investigations completed by Jeremy Wade on River Monsters and Rick Rosenthal independently, concluded that due to the absence of the bull sharks in the area of the disappearances, it was a possibility that large goonch catfish were responsible.
+This has still not been officially verified to date.

 Attacks

-The first attack occurred in April 1998, when at 13:00, 17-year-old Dil Bahadur, while swimming in the river, was dragged underwater in front of his friend and several eyewitnesses.
+The first attack occurred in April 1998, when at 13:00, 17-year-old Dil Bahadur, while swimming in the river, was dragged underwater whilst swimming.
 No remains were found, even after a three-day search spanning 5 kilometers (3.11 miles).

-Three months later, at Dharma Ghat, a young boy was pulled underwater in front of his father, who watched helplessly.
-No corpse was ever found.

-The final attack occurred in 2007 when an 18-year-old Nepalese man disappeared in the river, dragged down by something described as a mud-colored "water pig".
+Three months later, a young boy was pulled underwater in front of his father.
+A body was never recovered.
+Another attack occurred in 2007 when an 18-year-old Nepalese man disappeared below the river surface whilst swimming with a friend.
+An eyewitness described seeing an "enormous head" similar to an "elongated pig".